-The shifting tone of advertising throughout the Covid-19 crisis says as much about us as it does about the brands we follow.
+The different types of writing throughout the Covid-19 crisis says as much about us as it does about the brands we follow.

 So, how should marketers and advertisers speak?